wqu-nd/mnonr/README.md

 # mnonr
-R package for generating multivariate non-normal data
+An R package for generating multivariate non-normal random numbers according to pre-specified multivariate or marginal univariate skewness and kurtosis.